Statements¶

 assert b == (2,3,4,5,6)

-• return exits or terminates the current lambda.
-The current output variables are provided as the lambda output.
+returnis for early exits — it terminates the current lambda before reaching the end.
+The current output variables are provided as thelambdaoutput.
 If a tuple is provided, the tuple is the returned value, the output variables are not used.
+For the normal return path, the last expression in the body is the implicit return value and noreturnis needed. -

 mut total:[] = ?